DeluxeOwl/chronicle/README.md

 I found that none of them were as flexible as I'd like - a lot of them were only tied to specific storage (like postgres) or were **very** cumbersome to read (talking mostly about the java/dotnet ones here).

+## Projections

+- lots of ways to do projections, lib is not opinionated
+- projection using in memory pub sub (an interface)
+  - explain idempotency, at least once
+- explain outbox
+- example with sqlite
+- example with polling
+- immediate (in the same tx) vs eventual
+  - notify with refetch
+- example with keeping track of all ids (kafka has a native way to do this, materialized queries, select distinct etc.)
+- mention watermill